h3dema/speech-repo/README.md

 The audio files come from [Pete Warden's dataset](https://petewarden.com/2018/04/11/speech-commands-is-now-larger-and-cleaner/).
 Here we tested only two files that contain yes and no words.

+> You can use the spectrogram to identify create a classifier using computer vision machine learning methods or deep learning networks.

 ## Download all audios